Panda Coding School

-A build-in-public breakdown of creating an AI-powered resume matching system.
-Covers the architecture, vector search, LLM scoring, and lessons learned.
+A build-in-public breakdown of creating an AI-powered resume matching system using RAG, vector search, and LLM scoring.
+What worked, what failed, and the full cost breakdown.

-I built an AI resume matcher that scores how well a candidate's resume matches a job description.
-Here's the full breakdown — what worked, what failed, and what I'd do differently.
+I built an AI resume matcher that uses RAG and LLM scoring to measure how well a candidate's resume fits a job description.
+Here's the full breakdown: what worked, what failed, and what I'd do differently next time.

 The Problem

 Recruiters spend hours scanning resumes.
-Most ATS systems use keyword matching, which misses qualified candidates who describe their skills differently.
+Most ATS systems rely on keyword matching, which means they miss qualified candidates who describe their skills a bit differently.

-I wanted to build something smarter — a system that understands semantic meaning, not just keywords.
+I wanted to build something smarter: a system that understands the meaning behind the words, not just the words themselves.

 Architecture Overview